-Commissioners and staff regularly monitor parades and protests, noting that generally there is good compliance with the Code of Conduct.
+Commissioners regularly monitor parades and protests and note that there is good compliance with the Commission's determinations and with its Code of Conduct generally.

-The Commission will continue its efforts this year to consider all notified parades and protests in a timely manner and aims to ensure that parading can continue to take place in a peaceful and collaborative manner with respect and dialogue at its heart.
-Finally, I would also like to thank the Commission's excellent staff who do a great job in serving the Commission in its work, and to wish Sarah Teer, Secretary until 31 December 2023, every success in her new role.
+Our aim is to consider all notified parades and protests in a timely manner throughout the year and to ensure that parading can continue to take place in a peaceful and collaborative manner with respect and dialogue at its heart.
+I note with satisfaction that all of the performance targets were met during the reporting period.